mattwelke/charter-challenge-bot/README.md

 # charter-challenge-for-fair-voting-bot

-A bot that records the amount donated so far for the Charter Challenge for Fair Voting (https://www.charterchallenge.ca/) into a public BigQuery dataset each day.
+A bot that records the amount donated so far for the Charter Challenge for Fair Voting (https://www.charterchallenge.ca/) into a public BigQuery dataset each hour.

 ## Querying data